kubernetes-client/java/kubernetes/docs/V1NFSVolumeSource.md

 # V1NFSVolumeSource

+Represents an NFS mount that lasts the lifetime of a pod.
+NFS volumes do not support ownership management or SELinux relabeling.
 ## Properties

 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------
 **path** | **String** | Path that is exported by the NFS server.
 More info: https://kubernetes.io/docs/concepts/storage/volumes#nfs |